District of Columbia Birth Records Search

 When filling out the application, you will need to also verify your identity and relationship to the person on the birth record.
 You can do so with a state-issued driver’s license, passport, permanent resident card, state ID, military ID, law enforcement or government ID.

-Types of District of Columbia Birth Records
+Types of DC Birth Records

 The District of Columbia offers a couple of types of birth records that you can purchase.